desbma/pyfastcopy/README.md

 pyfastcopy is a simple Python module that monkey patches the `shutil.copyfile` function of Python standard library to internally use the sendfile system call.

-It can provide massive performance improvements for large file copy (the larger the file, the greater the performance gain).
-See [here](https://bugs.python.org/issue25156#msg253643) for some numbers.
+It can provide important performance improvements for large file copy (typically 30-40%).
+See [the performance section](#Performance) for some numbers.

 Because `shutil.copyfile` is used by other fonctions in the `shutil` module, the following functions also automatically benefit from the performance boost: